Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina notes that this was a ‘Grand Sunday Concert’, and that other singers also performed with the Metropolitan Orchestra.
+Notes: Satina noted that this was a ‘Grand Sunday Concert’, and that other singers also performed with the Metropolitan Opera Orchestra.
 According to Apetian, one of the songs was Spring Waters, op.
-14. From the review there appears a possibility that 'Mr Didur' also sand two songs by Rachmaninoff.
+14. The first attached review indicates that Adamo Didur also sang two songs by Rachmaninoff, while the second review appears to indicate otherwise.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 10 1910